franztapiac/3dphoto/franz_hsa/README.md

 Each category has its own subdirectory, and how the corresponding scripts work is explained below.

+## <u>0) Cloning HSA repository (HSA v1 or HSA v2) into your computer or server</u>

+Clone from franz's fork

+Move the HSA v2 files into the parent repository directory

+Move the HSA v1 files into parent/franz_hsa/hsa_v1.

+You can now run either HSA model, selecting "1" for HSA v1 and "2" for HSA v2 in``hsa_execution_parameters.xlsx``.

 ## <u>1) Appending RGB texture to synthetic meshes</u>